Democrat Al Green Uses Fake News Photo of Migrant Child in Impeachment Debate | Breitbart

 Multiple news outlets used the photograph as a symbol of the pain of families being separated by U.S. government officials.
 A Facebook fundraiser that used the photograph to solicit funds to help reunite families has already raised nearly $20 million, becoming the single largest crowdfunding campaign in the history of the social media platform.

-Rep. Green has long been an enthusiastic proponent of impeaching President Donald Trump, infamously telling MSNBC in May: “I’m concerned if we don’t impeach this president, he will get re-elected.”
+Rep. Green has long been an enthusiastic proponent of impeaching President Trump, infamously telling MSNBC in May: “I’m concerned if we don’t impeach this president, he will get re-elected.”

 Joel B. Pollak is Senior Editor-at-Large at Breitbart News.
 He earned an A.B. in Social Studies and Environmental Science and Public Policy from Harvard College, and a J.D. from Harvard Law School.
 He is a winner of the 2018 Robert Novak Journalism Alumni Fellowship.
 He is also the co-author of How Trump Won: The Inside Story of a Revolution, which is available from Regnery.
 Follow him on Twitter at @joelpollak.